You can lose hair from a single patch on your scalp or all over your scalp. Rarely, you lose all your body hair.

 Other causes of hair loss include:

-Alopecia areata Alopecia Areata "Alopecia" means hair loss.
-"Areata" means occurring in patches.
-Alopecia areata is the sudden loss of patches of hair without any of the obvious causes.
-Your hair falls out in patches for no... read more , an autoimmune disorder Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+Alopecia areata Alopecia Areata Alopecia areata is the sudden loss of patches of hair without any of the obvious causes.
+Your hair falls out in patches for no clear reason Alopecia areata is common and happens most often in... read more , an autoimmune disorder Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more in which your body's immune defenses attack your hair follicles by mistake
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more in which your body's immune defenses attack your hair follicles by mistake

 Hormone imbalances, such as women who have too many male hormones or take anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
 Anabolic steroids are hormones that promote muscle growth and increase strength and... read more for bodybuilding

 Nutrition problems, such as not getting enough iron Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
-Iron deficiency usually results from loss of blood in adults (including bleeding from... read more or zinc Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more
+Iron deficiency usually results from loss of blood in adults (including bleeding from... read more or zinc Zinc Deficiency Zinc deficiency can result from many conditions, including diabetes mellitus, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their... read more

 Physical stresses, such as a high fever, surgery, a major illness, sudden weight loss, or pregnancy